fantauzzi/CarND-Vehicle-Detection/README.md

 Initially I had adopted also windows of size 64x64 pixels and 256x256 pixels.
 However, those two sizes didn't make a difference in detecting cars in the `project_video.mp4` clip; I therefore did without, speeding-up computation.
 Decreasing overlapping from 75% to 50% made the coputation faster but also made detection less reliable.

 I wrote a function `display_image_with_windows()` that draws the sliding windows in different colors over an image of choice, to help tune positions, scale and overlap.
-Image below shows sliding windows with a size of 128x128 pixels.
+Image below shows overlapping sliding windows with a size of 128x128 pixels; one window in the image is made by 4x4 squares in the grid.

 ![alt text][image1]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?